 x220 thermal paste replacement

-My ThinkPad x220 was released in April 2011 and has never had it's thermal paste replaced.
+This ThinkPad x220 was produced in April 2011 and has never had it's thermal paste replaced.
 Does it make any difference to do so?
 Lets find out.

-First we have to measure the current thermal situation with the old paste.
-For that we collect some data and visualize it.
-Next we disassemble the device and apply new thermal paste.
-Then we measure the thermals again to see if anything changed.
+First we measure the current thermal situation with the old paste.
+For that we run the script bellow to collect data.
+Then we disassemble the laptop and apply new thermal paste.
+And finally we measure the thermals again to see if anything changed.

 Thermal data colector script